 When you connect to a Wi-Fi network, macOS remembers it so you can join it more easily in the future.
 However, when you rely on a laptop, you can amass a lengthy list of saved networks, which makes it more difficult to find the one you need.
 Instead, tweak the settings to push your favorite networks to the top of the pile and forget the ones you’ll never visit again.
 In System Preferences, click Network and then choose Advanced to edit the list of networks.

 17. Unlock a Mac with an Apple Watch

-If you own an Apple Watch, you can use your wearable to access your Mac: When you're wearing the watch, your password-protected computer will let you launch the system while bypassing the log-in screen.
+If you own an Apple Watch, you can use your wearable to access your Mac: When you’re wearing the watch, your password-protected computer will let you launch the system while bypassing the log-in screen.
 Put on and unlock the smart watch.
 Then turn to your computer, open System Preferences, and choose Security & Privacy.
-Under General, tick the box labeled Allow your Apple Watch to unlock your Mac.
-The watch should buzz to confirm the change, and next time you turn on the computer, you won't have to enter your password.
+Under General, check the box labeled Allow your Apple Watch to unlock your Mac.
+The watch should buzz to confirm the change, and next time you turn on the computer, you won’t have to enter your password.

 18. Choose where Spotlight searches

 The Spotlight search tool, which you launch with Cmd+Space, lets you find anything on your Mac.
 But sometimes its search parameters are so broad that you have trouble picking out the object of your search.
 To limit its breadth a bit, open System Preferences and pick Spotlight followed by Search Results.
-Untick any of the less relevant categories, like Presentations or Spreadsheets, that you want Spotlight to leave out of its search results.
+Uncheck any of the less relevant categories, like Presentations or Spreadsheets, that you want Spotlight to leave out of its search results.

 19. Turn screen corners into shortcuts